DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [Xline is open sourced by DatenLord: Achieving data consistency management across data centers](https://mp.weixin.qq.com/s/NqScUOjUA1t4gdNeLEcPwg)

-     [Xline](https://github.com/datenlord/Xline) aims to solve the problem that etcd cannot fully meet the needs of cross-cloud and cross-data center scenarios.
-Xline is a distributed KV storage, which is used to manage a small amount of critical data, and still ensure high performance and strong data consistency in cross-cloud and cross-data center scenarios.
+     [Xline](https://github.com/datenlord/Xline) aims to solve the problem that etcd cannot fully meet the needs of cross-cloud and cross-data center use cases.
+Xline is a distributed KV storage, which is used to manage a small amount of critical data, and still ensure high performance and strong data consistency in cross-cloud and cross-data center use cases.
 It is compatible with the etcd interface, allowing users to use and migrate more smoothly.

 - [Zadig cloud-native continuous delivery tool v1.12.0 released](https://github.com/koderover/zadig/releases/tag/v1.12.0)